egor11223/HAHCoin/doc/zmq.md

 ## Remarks

-From the perspective of mund, the ZeroMQ socket is write-only; PUB sockets don't even have a read function.
-Thus, there is no state introduced into mund directly.
+From the perspective of hahd, the ZeroMQ socket is write-only; PUB sockets don't even have a read function.
+Thus, there is no state introduced into hahd directly.
 Furthermore, no information is broadcast that wasn't already received from the public P2P network.

 No authentication or authorization is done on connecting clients; it